JuliaLang/julia/doc/src/manual/arrays.md

  (0.333333, 2)  (0.25, 4)
 ```

 Generators are implemented via inner functions.
-As in other cases of
+Just like
-inner functions in the language, variables from the enclosing scope can be
+inner functions used elsewhere in the language, variables from the enclosing scope can be
 "captured" in the inner function.
 For example, `sum(p[i] - q[i] for i=1:n)`
 captures the three variables `p`, `q` and `n` from the enclosing scope.
-Captured variables can present performance challenges described in
+Captured variables can present performance challenges; see
 [performance tips](@ref man-performance-tips).